revagomes/commentrss_d8/README.txt

 Drupal commentrss.module README.txt
 ==============================================================================

-This module adds comment RSS serving capabilties to Drupal.
-These feeds are suitable for some tracking of comments for your users.
-The module adds feeds for the following:
+This module provides RSS feeds for comments.
+This is useful for allowing readers to subscribe to comments for a blog post, article, or forum topic.
+It currently provides 3 types of feeds, and an optional 4th type.
+Each type of comment field may be disabled if unneeded.

-  - complete site feed               /crss
+  * complete site feed        /crss
-  - per vocabulary feeds         eg. /crss/vocab/13
+  * per node feeds        eg. /crss/node/12
-  - per term feeds               eg. /crss/term/14
+  * per term feeds        eg. /crss/term/13
-  - per node feeds               eg. /crss/node/12
-  - per node type feeds          eg. /crss/nodetype/story
+  * per vocabulary feeds  eg. /crss/vocab/1 (requires vocabulary_list.module)

-This module might also be handy as an alternative to subscriptions, since your users don't need to provide their email addresses, but still can follow discussion on forums and other nodes.
-Due to the limited capabilities of RSS, threading and such is not preserved, the comments are listed in reversed time order.
+Comment feeds provide an alternative to email subscriptions, allowing users to monitor discussions without having to provide their email address.
+Due to the limited capabilities of RSS, threading is not preserved and the comments are listed in reversed time order.

-Note that this module can optionaly work with vocabulary_list.module in order to print channel links in vocabulary listing feeds, since this type of service is not provided by Drupal core.
-You don't need to install vocabulary_list.module to use commentrss though.

-Per node type listing pages are not available in Drupal in any known custom module, so there are no direct channel links printed in that case.

 Installation
 ------------------------------------------------------------------------------